 Read the full review: Panasonic HZ2000 4K OLED TV

-The LG CX OLED is certainly the best OLED TV for 2020, and fully deserves to scrape the top of this list to the best TVs available today.
+The LG CX OLED is certainly the best OLED TV you can buy right now, and fully deserves to scrape the top of this list to the best TVs available today – even if the incoming LG C1 OLED won't be quite the flagship that its predecessor was.

-Iterating on last year's LG C9 Series, the LG CX might not seem all that different – and it isn't.
-But by continuing the same mesmerizing picture quality and standout webOS smart platform of previous C Series models, with a few modern-day updates like HDMI 2.1 and an a9 Gen 3 processor, LG has managed to make a truly landmark OLED television with a very competitive price.
+By continuing the same mesmerizing picture quality and standout webOS smart platform of previous C Series models, with a few modern-day updates like HDMI 2.1 and an a9 Gen 3 processor, LG has managed to make a truly landmark OLED television with a very competitive price.

 With a new 48-inch OLED TV size now available too, the CX is an even more flexible proposition for a wider variety of wallets and homes.
 With a slimline design and support for Dolby Vision and Atmos – along with bellowing built-in audio – it's a fantastic choice at any size.

-LG is really looking to entice gamers with its 2020 range, too, with rock-bottom input lag, support for Nvidia G-Sync, and compatibility with 4K/120HZ gameplay for next-gen consoles.
+LG is really looking to entice gamers these days too, with rock-bottom input lag, support for Nvidia G-Sync, and compatibility with 4K/120HZ gameplay for next-gen consoles.

 You won't get HDR10+ here, sadly, and UK viewers will have to go without all of their fave catch-up apps, but make no mistake – this is one of the best TVs in 2021, at least until the new LG C1 OLED launches later this year.

 Read the full review: LG CX OLED

-The first new 8K TV we've reviewed in 2020 is certainly setting the bar high.
+The first new 8K TV we reviewed last year certainly set the bar high.
 The Samsung Q950TS is the company's flagship 8K TV this year, and while shoppers will also be able to choose from two other lower-spec 8K QLEDs and a number of 4K QLEDs too, this is where Samsung is really trying to impress you.